security-force-monitor/research-handbook/source/locations.rst

 **Guidance on use**

-We use this field to record information about the location that is likely to provide useful context, additional information that does not fit into the data structure, and notes about how decisions were made about which data to include.
+We use this field to record information about the Location that is likely to provide useful context, additional information that does not fit into the data structure, and notes about how decisions were made about which data to include.
 Any sources used should be referenced directly inside the field.
+Notes are intended to be published.

 Location: First Check Time
 --------------------------

 **Description**

-Timestamp of the first time that metadata and geometry for this location was obtained programatically from Open Street Map Overpass API.
+Timestamp of the first time that metadata and geometry for this Location was obtained programatically from OpenStreetMap Overpass API.

 **Type of field**